Chapter 9:

 [Amala, message me when you’re able to!
 I know things have been difficult, but the execs upstairs are making a lot of noise lately.
 If you need more time off, I’ll cover for you, but YOU will have to submit the request!]
 The message marked read went unanswered.
 It’d come through at a little past midnight, just minutes before she planned to move.

-Amala pulled her dark purple hood over her head with one final deep breath, leapt from the ten-story building.
+Amala pulled the dark purple hood over her head and with one final deep breath, leapt from the ten-story building.
 The mauve haze plumed forth, surrounding her, and gracefully carried Amala to the ground, her sneakers making nary a sound upon impact.
 Slowly, the incarnation of righteous fury strolled over to the men waiting outside of the garage.

 “Hm?
 Who’s that?”
 One asked, as he reached for the gun in his waistband!

-Without a hint of remorse, she just walked past the corpses unabated.
+Without a hint of remorse, she strolled past the corpses unabated.
 Ready to peer into the garage through one of the grime caked windows, rustling and whispering from within alerted her!
 Amala assumed they’d become aware of her presence, thus slightly altered her plans.
 Using her telekinesis, Amala pulled herself upward to a window on the roof overlooking the floor below.
 Three men stood ready, all armed with guns.

 Placing her fingers across the brim of the window; she could pull it open, but the noise would’ve likely brought the men’s attention upward.
 Focusing her telekinesis, Amala used the haze to grab a hold of the shutter at the front and rattled it!